pro0o/raft-in-motion/README.md

 - [The Secret Lives of Data — Raft Visualization](https://thesecretlivesofdata.com/raft/)  [visualization of raft.]

-- [6.824 Distributed Systems Course (YouTube)](https://www.youtube.com/@6.824) [goated distributed sys playlist to get started to and some few labs on Go as well.]
+- [6.824 Distributed Systems Course (YouTube)](https://www.youtube.com/@6.824) [goated distributed sys playlist to get started to and some labs on Go as well.]

 - [Raft Implementation in Go - Phil Eaton](https://notes.eatonphil.com/2023-05-25-raft.html) [raft implementaion in go]